MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineApplicationInstance.md

 ```

 ## DESCRIPTION
 This cmdlet is used to create an application instance in Azure Active Directory.
+This same cmdlet is also run when creating a new resource account using Teams Admin Center.

 ## EXAMPLES